 Administrative Director, Community Funding Officer

 Leslie Garcia is the Administrative Director and Community Funding Officer at the Thornburg Foundation.
-She has two decades of experience in management and administration in the investment and legal sectors and is a native of the City Different.
-She brings with her a deep understanding of corporate culture, workplace dynamics, project management, marketing, and human resources.
+She has two decades of experience in management and administration in the investment and legal sectors, and is a native of the City Different.
+She brings with her a deep understanding of corporate culture, workplace dynamics, project management, marketing and human resources.
 Ms. Garcia has a proven track record for planning, organizing and executing special events for corporate executives and community outreach.
 She earned her Bachelor’s degree in Business Administration from the College of Santa Fe and holds a SHRM-CP certification.

 Bryan Crawford-Garrett is the Food and Agriculture Policy Officer at the Thornburg Foundation.
 He has spent more than a decade working to strengthen local food and agricultural systems, with experience in New Mexico as well as in numerous countries throughout the world.
 Prior to working with Thornburg, Bryan consulted for five years with non-profits and foundations to improve linkages among strategy, management, and measurement in food and agricultural systems activities.
 He has also worked for several years in leadership positions with international NGOs in Washington, DC, and in the Democratic Republic of Congo.
 Throughout Bryan’s career, he has designed, managed, researched, and evaluated programs that focus on: sustainable agricultural and livestock production practices; policies that support more resilient food systems; market opportunities for small-scale farmers; and access for food insecure populations to a more affordable and healthier diet.
 Bryan holds a master’s degree in public policy and lives with his wife and three children in Albuquerque.